homesbycounty

 What is the median home value in the United States?

 As of the latest U.S. Census Bureau American Community Survey (2019-2023), the national median home value is approximately $281,900.
-However, this varies dramatically by county — from under $75,000 in some rural counties to over $1,000,000 in affluent urban and coastal areas.
+County values vary dramatically, from under $75,000 in some rural counties to over $1,000,000 in affluent urban and coastal areas.

 Which counties have the lowest home values?